 The school has great facilities and a fabulous faculty.
 Of course, no place is perfect.
 If clean air is really important, this might not be the school for you.
 But five years of savings, at a school like this, could tremendously boost your retirement potential.

 However, as with any international school, teachers need to be careful.
 Some teachers save a lot.
 Others struggle to save.

 If you’re behind the saving’s eight ball, or if you’re a new teacher who’s keen to pay off debts, this might be the school for you.
-Contact the Operating Director, Kerrie Weippert Rowe.
+Contact the Business and Operations Director, Kerrie Weippert Rowe.
 She might accept your resume.

 But always keep in mind: savings potential isn’t the same as savings.

 How much you save is up to you.